cubeta-io/cubeta-starter/docs/_changelog.md

 # **Changelog :**

+## **V 5.0.1**

+### **What's new**

+1. Introducing a brand-new rich-text editor for the React/Inertia dashboard built on top of `Tiptap`, replacing the previous editor setup.
+The editor ships with a full toolbar out of the box:
+    - Text formatting: bold, italic, text color and font family
+    - Block elements: headings (H1–H6), blockquotes, bullet and ordered lists, horizontal rules
+    - Rich content: links, images (by URL), tables, YouTube embeds and multi-column layouts
+    - A live footer showing character and word counts
+    - Debounced auto-save so content is committed to the form without an explicit save on every keystroke
+    - An `extraButtons` prop so you can inject your own toolbar buttons with access to the editor instance
+2. Introducing the `TextEditor` form field that wraps the Tiptap editor with the standard field styling, label, required indicator and validation error handling used across the other form fields.
+3. Introducing the `TranslatableTextEditor` component for rich-text content that needs to be translated across multiple languages, following the same pattern as the other translatable form fields and integrating with the `FormLocaleProvider` language switcher.
+4. All required `@tiptap/*` packages are now installed automatically by the React/TS packages installer, so the editor works with no extra setup.

 ## **V 5.0.0**

 This is a major release that upgrades the whole stack to `Laravel 13` and rebuilds the generated React